socifi/gif-token/docs/Contracts.md

 ### <a name="crowdsale"></a> Crowdsale
-Crowdsale contract located in [`GifCrowdsale.sol`](../contracts/GifCrowdsale.sol) is used for the SOCIFI ICO.
-It handles the investment process (buying tokens + giving the bonus tokens), distributing tokens and their vesting, initial splitting between SOCIFI Team, SOCIFI Ops, GIF Foundation, and Investors.
+Crowdsale contract located in [`GifCrowdsale.sol`](../contracts/GifCrowdsale.sol) is used for the SOCIFI GIF TGE.
+It handles the purchase process (buying tokens), distributing tokens and their vesting, initial splitting between SOCIFI Team, SOCIFI Ops, GIF Foundation, and Buyers.

 ### <a name="vesting"></a> Vesting
 To allow vesting of the tokens, we implemented three vesting contracts.